platformspec/site/docs/project/getting-started.md

 ## How do I use it?

-::: danger Not ready
-The Platform Specification is still in development and not yet ready for full use.
+::: warning Early Preview
+The Platform Specification and the Platspec Operator are in early preview.
+The core operator pipeline works end-to-end, but not all capabilities are complete and things may change.

-Please follow the [News](/news) page for updates on the project's progress.
+Follow the [News](/news) page for updates, and see the [Roadmap](/docs/project/roadmap) for what's coming next.

-Please visit the [Roadmap](/docs/project/roadmap) for a detailed timeline of upcoming features and releases.

-We are actively working on this and will update this page as soon as it is ready.
 :::

 ### 1. Install the CRDs